 Telehealth for allied health

 Telehealth MBS items provide Medicare benefits for allied health services provided via video conferencing.
-Telehealth services are the preferred alternative to face to face consultations.
-However, you can provide some services via telephone if telehealth is not available.
-Telehealth and telephone services have separate MBS item numbers.
+Telehealth services are the preferred alternative to face-to-face consultations.
+However, you can provide some services via phone if telehealth is not available.
+Telehealth and phone services have separate MBS item numbers.

 The following health professionals can use these items: